 Cut the veneer so you have a bit of an overhang.
 This way you can trim the veneer to the lamp frame.

-I applied the veneer to the interior first.
-At the location where I plan to install the light.
+I applied the veneer to the interior first -- at the location where I plan to install the light.
 This is where I started and end the veneer.
-With the idea, the light will hide joint.
-After ironing on the veneer you can use an edge trimmer or a utility knife to trim the edge.
+With the idea, the light will hide the joint.
+After ironing on the veneer, you can use an edge trimmer or a utility knife to trim the edge.

 Step 4: Adding the Electronics

-The chisel out a hole for the on and off rocker switch (as shown in the picture).
+Then, chisel out a hole for the on-and-off rocker switch (as shown in the picture).
 Next, drill a hole near the switch for the power supply wire.

 Wiring the Switch:

 Next, separate the wire from both the light and the power supply.
 Attach the positive leg on the light switch.
-The power supply on one lege and the light on the other.
-Then splice the two negative leg together.
+(The power supply on one leg and the light on the other.)
+Then splice the two negative legs together.
 I also used Heat shrink to prevent the wires from touching.

 Wrap the veneer along the outside of the lamp frame.
-Make sure the veneer meets at the bottom, this way you seam can be hidden.
+Make sure the veneer meets at the bottom -- this way your seam can be hidden.

 Step 5: Making a Base

-The base can be as long as you like I made this one 6.5in.
+The base can be as long as you like.
+I made this one 6.5 inches.
 The ends were cut at 30 degrees.

-Then I route out the center for the lamp to sit.
+Then I routed out the center for the lamp to sit.